NormanTUD/smartlocate/README.md

 ./ailocate --index --dir ~/Pictures
 ```

-Ailocate will automatically install all necessary dependencies, and YOLO is already included.
+ailocate will automatically install all necessary dependencies, and YOLO is already included.

 # Usage